 Consider Who May Be at Fault for the Accident

 Property owners have a legal responsibility to make their premises safe for everyone who uses them.
-This includes protecting the safety of consumers, clients and others who walk in and out of office buildings, parking lots, residences, shopping malls and more.
+This is called premises liability.
+It includes protecting the safety of consumers, clients and others who walk in and out of office buildings, parking lots, residences, shopping malls and more.

 When property owners fail to provide safe premises, they are liable for injuries sustained as a result of poor upkeep or lack of communication of unsafe conditions.
 If this is the case in your situation, it’s advised to contact a professional attorney to help fight for your damages.